ailever/ailever.github.io/_posts/education/2021-04-03-_BIO-pc-en-drug-target-interaction.md

 <br><br><br>
 ## Protein-Ligand Interaction

-### Thermodynamic cycle scheme for the confine-and-release
+### Thermodynamic cycle scheme for the confine-and-release by lock and key model
 ![image](https://user-images.githubusercontent.com/52376448/113856529-559ec580-97dc-11eb-92a7-06f6adae978d.png)
 [REF|<a href="#REF" style="font-size:xx-small;">The Confine-and-Release Method: Obtaining Correct Binding Free Energies in the Presence of Protein Conformational Change</a>]